dgrahn/mil-benchmarks/README.md

 # MIL Benchmarks

 This repository contains a set of multiple-instance learning benchmarks available through a python module.
+More details are available on arXiv: https://arxiv.org/abs/2105.01443

 ## Benchmarks
 | Assumption | Source  | Function                            | Positive If         |